spriteg/TshirtVault/replit.md

 ## Overview

 This is a full-stack t-shirt inventory management application built with React, Express, and PostgreSQL.
-The application allows users to create, read, update, and delete t-shirt records with size and color information.
+The application allows users to create, read, update, and delete t-shirt records with size, color, and quantity information.
 It features a clean, modern UI inspired by Linear and Notion's design principles, with support for both light and dark themes.

+**Key Feature**: Inventory is displayed grouped by color, with all sizes and quantities for each color shown inline on the same line as the color name.

 ## User Preferences